teliasont/DESN378-code-design-2/PROFILE.md

 Example: "I'm drawn to motion design and systems thinking.
 Currently exploring how interaction design can feel more human."
 -->
+I enjoy web design and futzing around in Illustrator.
+Recently, I have been trying more physical mediums, like sewing and painting on fabric, because I want to make a bunch of my own stuff!
+And you didn't ask, but I have a cat ₍^. .^₎⟆

 ---